Executive Committee

 OFFICERS

-John Geragosian is NASACT's secretary.
+John Geragosian is NASACT's second vice president.
 He was appointed as one of the two Connecticut state auditors in February of 2011.
 Prior to his appointment as state auditor, he served in the Connecticut House of Representatives for 16 years.
-Prior to serving in the legislature, Geragosian served in local government.
-He was an Alderman in the City of New Britain from 1989 to 1993.
 He is a graduate of the University of Connecticut with a B.A. in political science.
-He is the immediate past president of NSAA
+He is a past president of the National State Auditors Association.

 AUDITOR REPRESENTATIVES

-Doug Ringler was appointed auditor general of Michigan in June 2019.
+Doug Ringler was appointed auditor general of Michigan in June 2014.
 He has held a variety of positions within state government for over 30 years.
 He is a certified public accountant, a certified internal auditor, and a graduate of Ferris State University.
-Ringler is secretary/treasurer of NSAA.
+Ringler is president of the National State Auditors Association.

 Pat McCarthy was elected state auditor of Washington in 2017.
 She has over 30 years of public service including serving as Pierce County auditor and deputy auditor and board president for Tacoma School District in Washington State.
-McCarthy is secretary/treasurer of NSAA.
+McCarthy is president-elect of the National State Auditors Association.

 COMPTROLLER REPRESENTATIVES

-Bob Jaroswas appointed to the position of state controller of Colorado in May 2013.
+Bob Jaros was appointed to the position of state controller of Colorado in May 2013.
 He held various roles in state government before that, including serving as deputy state controller beginning in 2006.
 He has also worked in private industry as an auditor, controller, general counsel and CFO.
 He has a J.D. from the University of Detroit, an M.B.A. from Columbia University, and a B.S. in economics from Rutgers University.
 He is also a certified public accountant.
-He is president-elect of NASC.
+He is president of the National Association of State Comptrollers.

-Robert Hamilton has served as manager of Oregon's Statewide Accounting and Reporting Services since 2014.
-He represents NASACT and is vice chair of the Governmental Accounting Standards Advisory Council.
+Robert Hamilton has served as state controller of Oregon since 2014.
+He represents NASACT and is chair of the Governmental Accounting Standards Advisory Council.
 He graduated from the University of Oregon and is a CPA.
-He is secretary/treasurer of NASC.
+He is president-elect of the National Association of State Comptrollers.

 TREASURER REPRESENTATIVES